 National Trainer and Consultant of the PAX Good Behavior Game

 Jan Wiebe is a National Trainer and Consultant of the PAX Good Behavior Game.
 Jan served as the first Pax GBG coach in 1999 when, employed by the Cook County Department of Public Health, she led a team of Prevention Specialists in the implementation of Pax GBG in 300 Chicago-area K-6 classrooms.
 She has a Master’s Degree in Public Health from the University of Illinois at Chicago.
 She led two Safe Schools/Healthy Students Initiative projects in the Chicago area, after writing grants to fund them.
 She has also directed programs in sexuality education, teen dating violence prevention, and community lay health promotion.
 She writes grants for local government, school districts, universities, non-profit and international organizations, and has obtained over $20 million in funding for her clients.
-She is the mother of 3 boys and lives in Bluffton, Ohio.
-She is thrilled that her youngest gets to play Pax Games every day in school.
+She is the mother of 3 boys and lives in Ohio.

 National Trainer and Consultant of the PAX Good Behavior Game